 Using the research carried out by our sister organisation, Building Ways, the studio has a focus on the innovative use of low-carbon and locally-sourced materials.
 Every project considers where materials are sourced, how they are processed and assembled, and how they will be inherited by future generations.
 We treat each design object as part of a local, historical and environmental continuum.

 In 2018, Aram was approached to design a maternity clinic using only locally sourced materials and labour.
 The project gave birth to Mooradian Studio and inspired a set of design principles centred around the reuse of materials.
+These Nine Principles of Sustainable Construction are detailed on the Building Ways website.

 Themes of identity, time, lifecycle and geometry emerged from teaching, evolved in practice, and are evident in the built work of Mooradian Studio today.
 The ambition of the practice is to create buildings that make links to contemporary forms of craft and ethical construction.